xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Computer-Science/General/segmentation.md

 Segmentation is a powerful tool that can be used to extract information from data, images, and other objects.

 It is a versatile technique that can be used for a variety of tasks, and it is an essential part of many machine learning and data analysis pipelines.

-Here are some of the applications of segmentation:

 - **Medical imaging:** Segmentation is used to identify tumors, organs, and other structures in medical images.